Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 For example, you would need to check 2256 different combinations to verify the key that matches both the encryption and decryption.
 That’s an astronomically large 78 digit number.

 It was initially created for federal government purposes, but it is now the standard for secure encryption.
-Most VPNs use this method of security by default.
+Most trusted VPNs use this method of security by default.